 - a degree of 2:2 or above in any subject

 - at least grade B in maths A-level (or an equivalent)

 GCSE Level 4/grade C or above or equivalent in English Language and Mathematics.
-Primary trainees will also need a level 4/Grace C in a Science subject.
+Primary trainees will also need a level 4/Grade C in a Science subject.

-A degree in a relevant subject.
-A strong preference will be given to applicants with 2:2 honours degrees or above.
-All successful applicants must have met this requirement by 31 August.
+A degree in a relevant or related subject.
+A preference will be given to applicants with 2:2 honours degrees or above.
+Successful applicants must have met this requirement by 31 August.
 If you don’t have an undergraduate degree but do have a Masters or other higher qualification, your application will still be considered.

 Has high moral purpose in their desire to become a teacher.